harishsambasivam/javascript-concepts/README.md

-# JavaScript concepts that every JavaScript Programmer must know
+# This repository consists of many popular Javascript concepts that are often asked in interviews and every developer must know,
+ # like closures, callback, promises etc

+#contributions are accepted